List of Best Beaches in San Antonio Zambales, Philippines

 How to get to Silanguin Cove: You know the drill.
 It’s a boat ride from Pundaquit Beach as well!

 Some tips when going beach hopping in San Antonio, Zambales:

 - If you’re from Manila, it is best to ride a bus in Caloocan City, as the Zambales-bound buses in Buendia and Cubao can get really crowded.
 Of course, traveling early to avoid the rush hours is still the best solution to crowds.

-- Since most of the beaches in San Antonio Zambales require a boat ride, make sure that your bag is waterproof, or store items like clothes and batteries in Ziplock.
-The closest boat ride is more than 15 minutes long so expect that the waves can splash a lot of times.
+- Since most beaches in San Antonio Zambales require a boat ride, make sure that your bag is waterproof or store items like clothes and batteries in Ziplock.
+The closest boat ride is more than 15 minutes long, so expect the waves to splash a lot of times.

 - Bring extra batteries and make sure to charge your gadgets fully.
 Most of the beaches in San Antonio are secluded and not developed and therefore don’t have electricity.
 Or if you’re up to it, don’t bring your gadgets at all.
 It’s a simple twist so you can immerse yourself in the waters even more (literally!).

 - Bring your own tents.
 All of the beaches here can be camped on.
 Bringing your own tent can cut off the costs of renting the ones being offered on the beach.